-Sonos doesn't release a new speaker very often, but when it does, expectations run high.
-The Playbase, Sonos' take on the soundbase (a soundbar intended to go under your TV stand) doesn't disappoint.
+The Sonos Playbase is now discontinued, but when it launched Sonos' take on the soundbase (a soundbar intended to go under your TV stand) didn't disappoint.

 With enormous bass, clear vocals and good ease of use, the Playbase even outdoes Sonos' impressive Playbar soundbar.
-If you have $700 and want a simple and great-sounding way to improve your TV's sound, the Playbase is the best soundbar you can buy — especially if you have other Sonos speakers.
+If you have $700 and want a simple and great-sounding way to improve your TV's sound, the Playbase is among the best soundbars you can buy — at least, it was for a while.

 The Playbase is on the small side for a premium soundbase.
 At 28.6 x 15 x 2.3 inches, it's less wide and deep than the 42 x 16.5 x 3.5-inch ZVox 770.
 Despite the smaller size, the Sonos has plenty packed in: six midrange drivers, three tweeters and one woofer, and each driver has its own amplifier.